-Build Big Legs - A Complete Leg Workout Without Squats
+Build Big Legs - A Complete Leg Workout Without Barbell Squats

-The exercise that only wimps leave out of their leg workouts? or, an exercise that, although undoubtedly effective, has been a bit overhyped by many trainers.
+The exercise that only wimps leave out of their leg workouts.
+Or, an exercise, although undoubtedly effective, has been a bit overhyped by many trainers.
 One that may not be absolutely imperative for athletes new to strength training, dealing with past injuries, have structural differences, or even just a lack of available resources at their local gym.

-After battling the lasting effects of an old high school hip injury, I eventually quit trying to force myself to barbell squat and began programming alternative movements.
-These helped me to not only have more comfortable, effective workouts, but are something others can benefit from, either for the reasons above or simply to switch up their usual routine for a different type of stimulus.
+After battling the lasting effects of an old high school hip injury, I eventually quit trying to force myself to barbell squat and began programming different variations of the squat movement.
+These helped me to stave off injury while still overloading my muscles for muscle growth and strength progression.

 Below is a twice-per-week leg training program that leaves out barbell squats altogether, but provides plenty of stimulus to all the major muscle groups of the lower body to continue spurring new growth.

 Muscle Protein SynthesisThere are specific reasons behind training legs twice per week.
 The first reason is for the optimal promotion of muscle protein synthesis (MPS).
 Research continues to show protein synthesis within a recently trained muscle group remains elevated approximately 36-48 hours post-workout.

 This means a trained muscle group is undergoing recovery and experiencing the growth of new tissue for around two days after the workout.
 Although conventional bodybuilding wisdom says a body part should only be trained once per week, by doing so, after that 48-hour MPS elevation has come and gone, that leaves roughly 4 full days of little to no stimulation in those muscle fibers or subsequent MPS elevation before the muscle group is trained again.
 This reduces the potential for improvements in muscle growth and strength.